youngchoi-arrieta/learning-vault/_pages/study/engineering/EEnotes/index.md

 sidebar:
   nav: "study_sidebar"
 ---
-## 전자기학 주제별 개념정리 노트 (Topical Notes on Electromagnetics)
+## Topical Notes on Electromagnetics
-- Div, grad, curl의 Coordinate-free 표현 :
+- An Easy way to memorize Div, grad, curl in the cylindrical or spherical coordinates  :
-- Div, grad, curl과 벡터항등식 손계산 기술(Levi-civita practice) :
+- Levi-civita practice for easy proof of vector identities :
-- 전자기파의 평면파 이론 요약:
+- Summary of the theory on the plane electromagnetic wave :